quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part49_20.4_Code_Listi.md

 :p How does the `construct_hamiltonian` function work in `Bound.py`?
 ??x
-The `construct_hamiltonian` function works by setting up a symmetric matrix \( A \) that represents the Hamiltonian.
+The `construct_hamiltonian` function works by setting up a symmetric matrix $A$ that represents the Hamiltonian.
 This involves evaluating potential energy terms at each momentum state and summing them with appropriate weights.

 ```python
 # Pseudocode for constructing the Hamiltonian matrix in Bound.py